 - 1. Students shall wear safe, adequate footwear.
 P.E. shoes must be tied or Velcro and not street shoes.
 No flip flops will be allowed at recess, PE, and Play Day. - 2.
 Students shall not wear unclean, ragged, and/or frayed clothing.
-Clothing may not have any holes, rips, tears. - Students shall not display offensive words or advertise alcoholic beverages, tobacco products, drugs or expressions of sexual or violent nature not conducive to education on their school attire or accessories. - 4.
+Clothing may not have any holes, rips, tears.
+Distressed jeans with holes are acceptable as long as the holes are not 10 1/2 inches from the student's waist (same length as shorts, skirts, and dresses). - 3.
+Students shall not display offensive words or advertise alcoholic beverages, tobacco products, drugs or expressions of sexual or violent nature not conducive to education on their school attire or accessories. - 4.
 Students shall not wear attire so long that it is apt to be hazardous on stairs, i.e. long skirts or long baggy pants.
 Pants, shorts, and skirts must be worn on the hips or above with undergarments fully covered. - 5.
 Students shall be allowed to wear shorts throughout the complete school year. - 6.
-Student whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject discipline. - 7.
+Student whose dress causes a substantial disruption of the orderly process of school functions or endangers the health or safety of the student, other students, staff or others may be subject to discipline. - 7.
 Students in grades 3-6 shall not wear: - a.
 Any tank tops (Shirts with a minimum 2" width at top of shoulder are permitted.) - b.
-Any halter tops - c.
+Any halter tops/crop tops - c.
 Or any other tops that expose the chest, back, waist or sides below the underarm areas.
 Tanks can be worn over or under other acceptable clothing.
-Hooded garments are to be worn only with the hood down. - d.
-Shorts, skirts, and dresses that do not extend 10 1⁄2 inches from the student's waist to the end of the garment. - e.
+Tanks should be worn under off-the-shoulder shirts.
+Hooded garments are to be worn only with the hood down.

+- d.
+Shorts, skirts, and dresses that do not extend $10 \frac{1}{2}$ inches from the student's waist to the end of the garment. - e.
 Appropriate upper body clothing is required at all times.
 Shirts must be worn at all times at all athletic practices. - 8.
 Hats, caps, bandanas, sunglasses and coats are not to be worn in school at any time except upon entering or leaving the building or on designated days.
 Coats or jackets may not be worn to class. - 9.
 Athletic uniforms used for game play by Pawnee teams or co-op teams may not be worn as school attire without prior approval of the principal. - 10.
 Chains attached to wallets, keys, or chains connecting pierced body parts, as well as neck or wrist chains suitable as weapons, are not allowed.
-The only pierced body parts allowed to be decorated with jewelry or adornments is the ears.
+The only pierced body parts allowed to be decorated with jewelry or adornments are the ears.
 No clear studs are allowed.
 No tape or bandages covering piercings are allowed. - 11.
-Pajama pants/shirts and slippers are to be worn

-- only on designated days. - 12.
+Pajama pants/shirts and slippers are to be worn only on designated days. - 12.
 Possession of hygiene items including aerosol sprays, nail polish, nail polish remover, nail glue, hair dye, and body glitter is banned.
 Application of perfume, cologne, deodorant, and hairspray is restricted to restrooms.
 All such items must be in non-aerosol containers. - 13.
 Any attire deemed disruptive to the educational process by the faculty and administration shall not be worn. - 14.
 Teachers must be able to see a student's eyes; hair must be tied securely back or above the eyebrows. - 15.
 Students must wear appropriate clothing (including coats, hats, and or gloves) when playing outside during recess to keep the student safe from harsh weather conditions.
 The appropriate clothing may be determined by the teacher, recess supervisors, or the principal.
 Students may not be allowed to go outside without appropriate clothing.